*Originally published May 3, 2010

 Mother’s Day brings positive emotions for many mothers.
 However for stepmothers, which by one estimate, make up 30 percent of the women in remarriages, this can be a sad and unfulfilling event.
 Read below for practical, biblical advice on how stepmothers (and their husbands) can make the best of this holiday.

-“Mother’s Day can be such a painful day for a stepmother, because she has all of the hard work associated with the mother role—cooking, carpooling, financial strain—but doesn’t have the ‘perks,’ like love, loyalty and devotion that come along with being a biological mom.”
+In this book, she devotes a chapter to the complicated dynamic of holidays and special occasions within the context of a stepfamily.
+She candidly described the angst that can sometimes accompany this special day for many stepmothers: “Mother’s Day can be such a painful day for a stepmother, because she has all of the hard work associated with the mother role—cooking, carpooling, financial strain—but doesn’t have the ‘perks,’ like love, loyalty and devotion that come along with being a biological mom.”

 “The stepmother who expects her stepchildren to honor her on Mother’s Day is in for a big disappointment.
-Many of these children are still grieving the loss of their family.
-These children tend to feel trapped in the middle or disloyal to their biological mother by honoring their stepmother, even if they have warm feelings toward her.”
+Many of these children are still grieving the loss of their family,” she explained.
+“These children tend to feel trapped in the middle or disloyal to their biological mother by honoring their stepmother, even if they have warm feelings toward her.”

-All adults involved in a stepfamily should keep the focus on the biological mom when it comes to Mother’s Day, and the children, whether or not they are grown, should not be pressured to make a big deal out of Mother’s Day for their stepmothers.
+When it comes to the actual holiday, Petherbridge said that children should be with their own mom for Mother’s Day.
+All adults involved in a stepfamily should keep the focus on the biological mom when it comes to Mother’s Day, and the children, grown or not, should not be pressured to make a big deal out of Mother’s Day for their stepmothers.

 “I do want to add that it is perfectly acceptable to honor a stepmother on Mother’s Day if the idea of acknowledgment comes from the child.”

-“Stepmothers need to know that their husbands see the little things that his kids don’t appreciate her for, and that he wants to honor her for what she does for their family,” said Petherbridge.
+She also suggests dads should be the one to make their wives feel special, as the stepmother of his children: “Stepmothers need to know that their husbands see the little things that his kids don’t appreciate her for, and that he wants to honor her for what she does for their family.”

-“I had to go to my husband, and let him know that it would make me feel appreciated if he did something special for me.
-There is a misconception that husbands cannot honor their wives on Mother’s Day for what they do, because they are not their mothers.
+“I had to go to my husband, and let him know that it would make me feel appreciated if he did something special for me,” she said.
+“There is a misconception that husbands cannot honor their wives on Mother’s Day for what they do, because they are not their mothers.
 It’s just simply a way of validating his wife in her role.”